EOSIO/eosio-java/CONTRIBUTING.md

 - **[develop](https://github.com/EOSIO/eosio-java/tree/develop)** is the development branch.
 All work on the next release happens here so you should generally branch off `develop`.
 Do **NOT** use this branch for a production site.
 - **[master](https://github.com/EOSIO/eosio-java)** contains the latest release of EOSIO SDK for Java}.
 This branch may be used in production.
 Do **NOT** use this branch to work on EOSIO SDK for Java's source.

+### Developing With Gradle Locally

+By default, libraries are installed from remote Maven repositories through Gradle.
+If, however, you wish to develop locally and you'd like to integrate with locally-cloned versions of EOSIO SDK for Java and/or other Providers, follow these instructions:

+1. Clone this and other repos into the same directory, as siblings of one another.
+1. *TODO* add directions here for changing to local development
+1. Import as a gradle project into your favorite IDE or build with gradle from the command line.
+1. Develop!

 ### Submitting Pull Requests

 Pull requests are awesome.
 If you're looking to raise a PR for something which doesn't have an open issue, please think carefully about [raising an issue](#reporting-an-issue) which your PR can close, especially if you're fixing a bug.
 This makes it more likely that there will be enough information available for your PR to be properly tested and merged.